shreyasrajesh0308/Ferrotech_project/README.md

 Building the DP matrix is discussed [here](https://www.geeksforgeeks.org/subset-sum-problem-dp-25/)

+# Running the Code

+Run the Ferrotech_project.py file this will open a dialogue box where we load the required excel file along with certain input parameters.
+The output is written into an excel file.

-# Code
+# Code structure

-The codebase involves three files.

-1. Algorithm file - Algo implementation
-2. UI file - Takes input excel file and loadbar and framebar pitch.
-3. Main file - Takes the input using the UI program cleans the data and uses the Algo file to write into a output CSV file.

-:
+Code base consists of two files.

+UI_inter - For all UI related tasks.

+Ferrotech_project - Contains everything else, from adding required colums to calling the algorithm and writing into excel file.

+For any modifications and experimentation run the jupyternotebook of the same name before integrating into the python file.